- ATC Post Graduate Art Teachers Certificate – University of Brighton

-Fiona teachers Handwork in our Lower and Upper School.
+Fiona teachers Handwork across the School, and Art and Ceramics in Upper School.
 She grew up on a pioneering organic/Biodynamic training farm in East Sussex and attended Michael Hall Steiner School from age 12 to 18.
-Fiona has a degree in 3-D Design (Wood/Metal/Ceramics/Plastics), a PGCE in Art and Design and has trained on the UK Waldorf Handwork Course.
+Fiona has a degree in 3-D Design (Wood/Metal/Ceramics/Plastics), a PGCE in Art and Design, and has trained on the UK Waldorf Handwork Teacher Training Course.

 Before joining Cardiff Steiner School in 2014 Fiona was Coordinator of Vision 21’s (Cyfle Cymru’s) Fairwater Pottery for 10 years.
-She has taught art, ceramics, crafts and handwork to people of wide ranging abilities, in both formal and informal settings- including 15 years as a Creative Tutor in Art, Design and Ceramics for Pontypridd Adult Community Education, and as an Art and Design Lecturer at Pontypridd College.
+She has taught art, ceramics, crafts and handwork to a wide range of people and ages, in both formal and informal settings- including 15 years as a Creative Tutor in Art, Design & Ceramics for Pontypridd Adult Community Education, and as an Art & Design Lecturer at Pontypridd College.
 Fiona also teachers Clay and Kiln Building & Firing on the renowned Pyrites annual Summer Craft Camps, which offer traditional crafts and landscape skills.

 Fiona has an extensive range of artisan skills including ceramics, basket making, living willow, jewellery, felting, natural dyeing and paper making.
 She has exhibited as a ceramic and jewellery artist, and her widely commissioned ceramic, tile and mosaic work includes many public and environmental projects.
 She enjoys learning new skills, deepening her expertise and developing ways of sharing her knowledge and skills with others.